 For both genders, disordered eating and self-concept instability at T2 were significantly positively associated with disordered eating in young adulthood.
 For these factors, no significant interaction terms with gender were found (p > .05).
 Appearance satisfaction significantly predicted less disordered eating in both genders, but only remained a significant predictor in young adult women in multiple regression.
-Although its interaction term showed a stronger association with a lower disordered eating in young adult women than young adult men (β = -.04, z =-2.21, p < .05), it was no longer statistically significant in a multiple regression analysis.
+Although its interaction term showed a stronger association with a lower disordered eating in young adult women than young adult men ($\beta = -.04$, z = -2.21, p < .05), it was no longer statistically significant in a multiple regression analysis.

 Negative affectivity significantly predicted higher disordered eating scores in both genders but only remained significant in young adult men in the multiple regression model.
-Its interaction effect also demonstrated a stronger association in young adult men than young adult women (β = -.24, z = -2.12, p < .05) but disappeared in the multiple regression analysis.
+Its interaction effect also demonstrated a stronger association in young adult men than young adult women ($\beta = -.24$, z = -2.12, p < .05) but disappeared in the multiple regression analysis.
 Loneliness in both genders and parental care in young adult men showed significant associations to disordered eating in the initial models, but such relationships were not found in multiple regression models.
-The regression coefficients for the changes of disordered eating scores between the survey time points (T3 and T4) were significantly positive in young adult men and negative in young adult women, thereby revealing an increase in disordered eating score in young adult men over time, while decreasing over time in young adult women.
-The interaction term was significant (β = -.12, z =-8.07, p < .001 and β + = -.12, z =-7.74, p < .001), indicating a larger decrease in disordered eating score in young adult women than young adult men over time.
+The regression coefficients for the changes of disordered eating scores between the survey time points (T3 and T4) were significantly positive in young adult men and negative in young adult women, thereby revealing an increase in the disordered eating score in young adult women.
+The interaction term was significant ($\beta = -.12$, z = -8.07, p < .001 and $\beta + = -.12$, z = -7.74, p < .001), indicating a larger decrease in the disordered eating score in young adult women than young adult men over time.
 No other significant predictors and interaction terms were found in the regression models (" β " and " β +" models).